-As part of the Goose project, we wanted to let people try more open models, but many didn't have capacity on their own.
+As part of the goose project, we wanted to let people try more open models, but many didn't have capacity on their own.
 Open models continue to improve apace so it makes sense to make it easy to host and share as they get more capable and larger.
 That is what this experiment is about.— Mic N

 Different nodes serve different models.
 API proxy routes by model field.
 Nodes auto-assigned based on what's needed and what's on disk.